 The Careers & Employability Team are fully working from home and continue to be available to support you.
 Please contact them by email (firstname.lastname@example.org) or phone (01243 816035).

 To book an online appointment and to keep up-to-date with the latest job and career opportunities, please visit careers.chi.ac.uk.

 How can I get my dissertation printed and bound?

-The PrintShop is currently closed.
+The PrintShop is open but offering a heavily reduced service.
 Due to the University moving to complete online delivery, there is no need to print and submit a hardcopy of your dissertation or individual project.
 Once the PrintShop reopens, they would of course be happy to provide this service for you.

 Where can I print something if the LRCs are closed?

 Only essential services remain available onsite.
 Printers in other student areas (e.g. canteens) are still functional and available.

 I would like to see one of the Royal Literary Fund team to talk about my writing style – can I still book this?